marin-stefan/MarinStefan_FE_TC_Angular/README.md

 * - User-list-shel becomes users-shell and vehicle-list-shell becomes vehicles-shell.
 * - Updated User Model and details of each users from the list of users.

+#### task 5 - Add Validations to Form Fields

+* - Fixed a bug at email field in User mapped card.
+* - Added new field for email in the add-user-form.
+* - Added required validations to all form fields besides status field.
+* - Added custom validator for age, company, department and email.
+* - Email validator is set to have @gmail.com with Regex pattern and to be email format.
+* - Errors for each field are displayed under that certain field.
+* - Submit button si disabled untill all fields are validated.
+Async email validator to check if email exists in the mock user list, email must be unique